shubhamraj-24/RBAC-VRV-Security/README.md

 ### Configure the client

 1. Navigate to client folder: `cd client`
-2. Install required packages: `npm i`
+2. Install required packages: `npm install`

 ### Configure the server

 1. Navigate to server folder: `cd server`
-2. Install required packages: `npm i`
+2. Install required packages: `npm install`
 3. Set up the database and configure the environment variables by following the instructions in the next steps.

 ### Set up the database